 What are we talking about when we talk about optimizing visual performance?

-The reality is that human vision performance is not perfect and can also be disrupted by the additive factors discussed previously as well as many others.
-The human vision system complex includes various optical and neural channels and perception can also be affected past experiences, age, fatigue, nutrition, stress levels and many other factors whose influences have not been fully studied.
-Eye care providers assess vision normally by testing an individual's visual acuity using a chart on a wall or in a screening machine, evaluating color perception by using standard plates and depth perception by using a test for stereopsis.
+The reality is that human vision performance is not perfect and can be disrupted by the additive factors discussed previously as well as many others.
+The human vision system complex includes various optical and neural channels which create a perception that can be affected by past experiences, age, fatigue, nutrition, stress levels and many other factors whose influences have not been fully studied.
+Eye care providers normally assess vision by testing an individual's visual acuity using a chart on a wall or in a screening machine, evaluating color perception by using standard plates and depth perception by using a test for stereopsis.
 If your visual acuity is worse than it was last time, for example, it becomes important to determine the cause such as a change in prescription or something secondary to a decline in ocular health such as cataracts.
 This will continue to be an important first step in optimizing an individual's visual performance.
 However, the reality is that the real world is not made up of black letters on a white background so other methods for assessing visual performance are becoming more relevant and opportunities for improving that performance should be studied and utilized if data shows that improvement can be achieved.

-Evaluation of real world visual performance and then developing testing protocols that evaluate that performance will enable clinicians to optimize the visual outcome of each service member and increase the changes for vision success in accomplishing specific tasks.
+Evaluation of real world visual performance and then developing testing protocols that evaluate that performance will enable clinicians to optimize the visual outcome of each service member and increase the chances for visual success in accomplishing specific tasks.
 For example, evaluating contrast sensitivity under different illumination levels and with different color schemes are being tested to determine how we can optimize the individual's ability to adapt under various conditions for target acquisition and whether or not we can improve upon that.

 The issue is that there is a lack of performance-based human sensory and associated performance data which impacts opportunities for improvement of the current standards for accession.
 Most service members are assessed to the same standards without consideration of the selection of best individuals for specific tasks based on an assessment of their visually and multisensory abilities to accomplish those tasks.
 Current capabilities need to be evaluated and assessed and then opportunities for optimization need to be considered.
 When we lack what the warrior's vision needs or the requirements might be for accomplishing that task or mission, we cannot determine if we can improve upon them.
 We need to understand more about their vision when in battle and their specific vision performance needs and requirements and if there is an opportunity to improve those abilities.